CAROL CAN SPEAK ON THESE

 - how to seriously raise the “close rate” for your organization

-Friends for Life: Stewarding Your donors
+Friends for Life: Stewarding Your Donors

 Thanking people is the name of the game when it comes to donor retention.
 A tax letter is a start, but it should never be the finish of acknowledging a gift.
 This workshop focuses on the science and art of retaining your donors.
-We cover how your most ask-resistent board member can be a vital and enthusiastic part of not only retaining your donors, but getting them more involved in your cause as volunteers, board members and more generous giving.
+We cover how your most ask-resistant board member can be a vital and enthusiastic part of not only retaining your donors, but getting them more involved in your cause as volunteers, board members and more generous giving.
 We will cover:

 - The 4 steps to a stewardship phone call